Tornadoes of 2024: January 8–9 (United States)

 Remains of a home that was ripped from its raised pier foundation and leveled at low-end EF3 intensity in Lower Grand Lagoon, Florida.

 During the evening of January 8 through January 9, a severe weather outbreak brought damaging winds and numerous tornadoes to the Southeastern and Eastern United States.
 On January 7, the Storm Prediction Center issued an enhanced risk for severe weather in the states of Texas, Louisiana, Mississippi, Alabama, and Florida, including a 10% hatched risk for tornadoes.
 The outbreak began with several brief EF0 tornadoes touching down in Louisiana and Mississippi on January 8.
-Later that night, multiple tornadic supercell thunderstorms formed over the Gulf of Mexico and began moving toward the Gulf Coast and Florida Panhandle.
+Later that night, multiple tornadic supercell thunderstorms formed over the Gulf of Mexico, and began moving toward the Gulf Coast and Florida Panhandle.
 In the early morning hours of January 9, a powerful tornadic waterspout formed offshore of Panama City Beach, Florida and moved inland at EF3 intensity, causing major damage in the Lower Grand Lagoon community.
-Multiple homes, condominiums, apartment buildings, and businesses were severely damaged or destroyed and large boat storage warehouses sustained significant damage at the Pirate's Cove Marina.
+Multiple homes, condominiums, apartment buildings, and businesses were severely damaged or destroyed and several large boat storage warehouses sustained significant damage at the Pirate's Cove Marina.
 The tornado continued to cause lesser damage in the western part of Panama City before it dissipated.
 A high-end EF2 tornado also touched down in Lynn Haven, causing significant damage along the shores of Deer Point Lake to dozens of mobile and frame homes.
 A brief but strong EF2 tornado significantly damaged a few houses in Callaway and an EF1 tornado caused moderate damage in Santa Rosa Beach as well.

 Another strong EF2 tornado impacted the outskirts of Marianna, where many RVs were thrown and destroyed at an RV park, and dozens of frame homes were badly damaged or destroyed in subdivisions.
 The longest-tracked and widest tornado of the outbreak touched down southwest of Graceville before it crossed into Alabama and struck Cottonwood at EF2 strength, unroofing homes, collapsing the walls of a brick business, and completely destroying a Moose Lodge building.
 One person was killed northeast of Cottonwood when the tornado obliterated a mobile home.
 Several more EF1 tornadoes also touched down in Georgia, South Carolina, and North Carolina, including a tornado that struck the eastern edge of Claremont, North Carolina and rolled a manufactured home, resulting in another fatality.
 The final significant tornado of the day was an EF2 tornado that struck Bamberg, South Carolina, where multiple historic brick buildings were destroyed, and a barrel factory suffered major damage.
 In all, 38 tornadoes were confirmed, resulting in two fatalities.
 Four additional fatalities unrelated to tornadoes occurred during the event as well.
 The system responsible for this tornado outbreak also produced heavy snow and blizzard conditions in parts of the Pacific Northwest, the Midwest, and the Northeastern United States.